tobealive/docs/docs/concepts/generics.md

 Generics are a way of defining functions and data structures that can operate on any data type.
 This allows you to create more generic code that can be reused for different data types.

-In V at the moment, generics are pretty limited and don't have such important things as type constraints.
+In V at the moment, generics are pretty limited and do not have such important things as type constraints.

 Unlike many languages, V uses the `[T]` syntax instead of `<T>` to specify generics.